 Sadly, the modern-day diet and lifestyle tend to be unsupportive of these guys.
 Processed foods and refined sugar, antibiotics, excessive alcohol, and high stress can all contribute to wiping out your good bacteria.
 It leaves your microbiome highly susceptible to allowing bad bacteria and harmful pathogens to take over.

 Having more bad bacteria than good— a condition known as gut dysbiosis— sets the stage for developing chronic health conditions.
 This is why it’s often necessary to take a probiotic supplement for gut repair and maintenance.

 You can also get probiotics in your diet by eating fermented foods such as miso, tempeh, sauerkraut, coconut milk yogurt, beet kvass, kimchi, and water kefir.

-Caution: If you’re not used to eating fermented foods, start small (for example, one tablespoon of coconut milk yogurt each day), and work your way up to the recommended serving.
-This will prevent gas, bloating, and other digestive symptoms that can show up as you begin to rebalance your gut bacteria.
+Caution: If you’re not used to eating fermented foods, start small and work to the recommended serving.
+It will prevent gas, bloating, and other digestive symptoms that can show up as you begin to rebalance your gut bacteria.

 For example, some strains of bacteria work best for acne, while others are known for fighting yeast and fungal infections.
-This area is where you’ll need to do some research, or speak with a healthcare practitioner to find the right strain(s) for your needs.
+This area is where you’ll need to research or speak with a healthcare practitioner to find the right strain(s) for your needs.